AdaCore/learn/content/courses/intro-to-ada/chapters/arrays.rst

 Renaming
 --------

-Previously, we've discussed
+So far, we've seen that the following elements can be renamed:
+:ref:`subprograms <SubprogramRenaming>`, :ref:`packages <PackageRenaming>`, and
-:ref:`record component renaming <RecordCompRenaming>`.
+:ref:`record components <RecordCompRenaming>`.
 We can also rename objects by using the :ada:`renames` keyword.
 This allows for creating alternative names for these objects.
 Let's look at an example:

 .. code:: ada project=Courses.Intro_To_Ada.Arrays.Variable_Renaming